NotifyMeHQ/pagerduty/README.md

-# NotifyMe PagerDuty
+# NotifyMe Pagerduty

-A PagerDuty gateway for NotifyMe.
+A Pagerduty gateway for NotifyMe.

 ## Todo